 The idea of a longshoreman may conjure many different images, as this job title is a bit misleading at first glance.
 So, what is a longshoreman?
 Essentially, a longshoreman is an individual who works at a dock or a port, loading and unloading cargo.
 Sometimes called a dock laborer or harbor worker, the job involved strenuous manual labor and the operation of heavy machinery.
 Due to the nature of this work, longshoremen have a very high rate of injury.

 If you or a loved one was involved in an occupational accident while working as a longshoreman, compensation might be available.
 Injury, or even death, is an all-too-common incident for longshoremen, and accountability is critically important for the industry as a whole.
-At Wright & Gray, we have years of experience advocating for longshoremen and other maritime professionals.
+At Wright & Gray, our maritime accident lawyers have years of experience advocating for longshoremen and other maritime professionals.
 You do not need to deal with the aftermath of an accident alone.
 Call us at 888-912-4944 to discuss your options today.

 What Is a Longshoreman and What Are Their Responsibilities?